hamlet-io/avscanner/readme.md

 Successfully processed events always deleted from the workers queues.
 The only situation when file remains in the queue after a worker started processing is an unexpected error which may be caused by an auto-scaling group which may shut down the worker before it finished event processing.

 ## Test/Demo run:

+Make sure you have modern docker installation (if you get some weird errors about Dockefile syntax - upgrade it).
+Also, after you have run `make run` - ensure that local directories for buckets are created.
+To do it check the `.env` file, read values of next variables and create these directories in the `minio/data`:

+* ARCHIVE_BUCKET_NAME
+* QUARANTINE_BUCKET_NAME
+* UNPROCESSED_BUCKET_NAME

 1. Run `cd <project_root>`
 1. Run `make run`
 1. In new session `make ssh-project`
-1. In ssh session `make test-integration`.
+2. Run `py.test` or `make test-integration` inside the container.
 This will run the tests which mock workflow described above.
 You'll see verbose logs which are pretty self explanatory.

 ## Known issues: